-A Quick Look into Black and White Typography
+A Quick Look into Black & White Typography

 Black-and-white typography was the first featured in printed books.
 It’s been around since ancient times, and everybody has seen some example of it first hand at some point.
 Why, especially in a world where we can print letters in any colors imaginable, does black and white typography still captivate us so much?